quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Receiving a min_ack_delay transport parameter indicates that the peer might send ACK_FREQUENCY frames in the future.
-Until an ACK_FREQUENCY frame is received, receiving this transport parameter should not cause the endpoint to immediately change its acknowledgement behavior.
+Until an ACK_FREQUENCY frame is received, receiving this transport parameter does not cause the endpoint to change its acknowledgement behavior.

 This Transport Parameter is encoded as per Section 18 of {{QUIC-TRANSPORT}}.